goauthentik/authentik/website/integrations/services/hoarder/index.md

 # DISABLE_SIGNUPS=true
 ```

-Finally, restart the hoarder server and test your configuration.
+Finally, restart the Hoarder server and test your configuration.